tushar-sharma/tushar-sharma.github.io/_posts/2019-05-08-red-queen-race.md

 When I was a kid, I was perturbed at the outbreaks of new diseases.
 There was no *Swine Flue* before twenty first century or *HIV* before tenth century.
 Why nature was hell-bent in pull out of a hat new diseases?

+| <img align="center" src="https://teepee12.files.wordpress.com/2014/06/alice-red-queen.jpg" alt="" /> |

 <p>Naively I belived that new diseases were nature's way of pushing against human's advancement in science.
 Nature had to ensure that human's dont overflow the planet.
 I belived in Rita (Sanskrit ṛta ), a cosmic order of the universe.
 The wheel of dharma(duty) & karma (accumulated effects of good and bad actions) and dharma(duty) tries to maintain harmony in the world.
 But evolution shattered my perception of reality.

-| <img align="center" src="https://teepee12.files.wordpress.com/2014/06/alice-red-queen.jpg" alt="" /> |

-However reading about evolution and natural selection shattered my views of benign nature.
-Evolution has itself no goal.
-Though natural selection is non random, the evolution meanders aimlessly without ultimate purpose.
-As poet Lord Alfred Tennyson in his poem "In Memorial A.H.H", aptly descibes violent nature "red in tooth and claw".
+A famous poem "In Memorial A.H.H" by Lord Alfred Tennyson tries to reconcile with the violent natural world

 <blockquote>
 Who trusted God was love indeed<br>